Nava20/angular/aio/content/guide/setup-local.md

 ## Step 1: Install the Angular CLI

-You use the Angular CLI
+You use the Angular CLI Tools
 to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 Install the Angular CLI globally.